1956 All-Ireland Senior Camogie Championship: Structure

 “what was generally voted the greatest camogie game ever played in Ulster.
 The game was characterised by spates of clever play on both side, with Dublin on the whole the more finished in accurate ground and overhead stickwork.
 At the three quarter stage they led 5-0 to 4-2 only to fall two points behind when Antrim scored their fifth goal.
 Dublin however regained the lead with their sixth goal a few minutes later.
-In a great rally, amid tense excitement, the Ulster champions fought back with great determination for Ita O'Reilly to place Marian Kearns, who crashed home what proved to the match winning goal with a magnificent cross-shot, which caught the Dublin defence out of position and their goalkeeper unsighted.
+In a great rally, amid tense excitement, the Ulster champions fought back with great determination for Ita O'Reilly to place Marion Kearns, who crashed home what proved to the match winning goal with a magnificent cross-shot, which caught the Dublin defence out of position and their goalkeeper unsighted.